The Application Period for the 2023-2024 Academic Year is Now Closed

-RARE Scholars, an annual scholarship for people living with a rare condition, aims to empower students by recognizing and supporting those who have demonstrated exemplary leadership and participation in school and community activities.
+The RARE Scholars program is an annual scholarship opportunity for people living with a genetic condition.
+These scholarships recognize and support students who have demonstrated exceptional leadership and engagement in school and community activities.

-Applicants must be high school seniors, graduates or current postsecondary or graduate level students diagnosed with mucopolysaccharidoses (MPS), phenylketonuria (PKU), Batten disease, or achondroplasia.
-Applicants are not required to have ever used a BioMarin product and treatment status is not considered as part of the application.
+- Applicants must be high school seniors, high school graduates or current post-secondary or graduate-level students diagnosed with mucopolysaccharidoses (MPS), phenylketonuria (PKU), Batten disease or achondroplasia.
+Applicants will be asked to provide a doctor’s statement with the diagnosis.

-- Plan to enroll in full- or part-time (minimum 6 credits per term) undergraduate or graduate study at an accredited two-year or four-year college, university, or vocational-technical school in the U.S. or U.S. Territories for the entire subsequent academic year.
+- Applicants must be enrolled or plan to be enrolled as a full- or part-time (minimum 6 credits per term) undergraduate or graduate student at an accredited two-year or four-year college, university or vocational-technical school for the entire 2023-2024 academic year.

-- Be U.S. and ex-U.S. residents enrolled in U.S.-based schools, including U.S. territories.
+- Applicants must be U.S. or ex-U.S. residents enrolled in U.S.-based schools, including U.S. territories.
 Schools may be nonprofit or for-profit.

-- Have a minimum grade point average of 3.0 on a 4.0 scale (or the equivalent).
+- Applicants must have a minimum grade point average of 3.0 (or equivalent) on a 4.0 scale.